Cartoon: Scientific

 Cartoons such as xkcd have also found their place in the world of science, mathematics, and technology.
 For example, the cartoon Wonderlab looked at daily life in the chemistry lab.
 In the U.S., one well-known cartoonist for these fields is Sidney Harris.
 Many of Gary Larson's cartoons have a scientific flavor.

 Comic books

+The first comic-strip cartoons were of a humorous tone.
+Notable early humor comics include the Swiss comic-strip book Mr. Vieux Bois (1837), the British strip Ally Sloper (first appearing in 1867) and the American strip Yellow Kid (first appearing in 1895).

-Books with cartoons are usually magazine-format "comic books," or occasionally reprints of newspaper cartoons.
+In the United States in the 1930s, books with cartoons were magazine-format "American comic books" with original material, or occasionally reprints of newspaper comic strips.